frankaroca/Horiseon-refurbished-homework/README.md

 Website usage.
 Feel free to clone this repository to view it locally

 ## Link
-Below is the link to the deployed site:
+Link to the deployed site:
 [Horiseon](https://frankaroca.github.io/Horiseon-refurbished-homework/)

 ## Installation